 Diane Croft and Desdra Sarchet can assist with chest infections, diarrhoea & sickness, heartburn, arthritis, urinary tract infections, diabetes, anxiety & depression, neck & back pain.

-Jean Abbott, Ann Butcher, Anneliese Lazell, Jill Patrick, Nicki Sutton, Sue Walker and Claire Boston can assist with asthma / COPD, cervical screening, travel advice & vaccinations, blocked ears & ear ache, minor injuries, conjunctivitis, childhood immunisations, family planning, wound dressing & suture removal, sore throat, minor rashes, eczema and insect bites.
+Claire Boston, Ann Butcher, Anneliese Lazell, Sarah Mather, Jill Patrick, Nicki Sutton and Sue Walker can assist with asthma / COPD, cervical screening, travel advice & vaccinations, blocked ears & ear ache, minor injuries, conjunctivitis, childhood immunisations, family planning, wound dressing & suture removal, sore throat, minor rashes, eczema and insect bites.